Election audit: Examples of intrusions into election computers

-Only the Ukraine hack was disclosed immediately, so regular audits are needed to provide timely corrections.

 Audit challenges unique to election results

 Confirming that votes were credited to the correct candidates’ totals might seem to be a relatively uncomplicated task, but election managers face several audit challenges not present for managers of other decision-support IT applications.
 Primarily, ballot privacy prevents election officials from associating individual voters with individual ballots.
 This makes it impossible for election officials to use some standard audit practices such as those banks use to confirm that ATMs credited deposits to the correct account.

 Another challenge is the need for a prompt and irrevocable decision.
 Election results need to be confirmed promptly, before officials are sworn into office.
 In many commercial uses of information technology, managers can reverse computer errors even when detected long after the event.
 However, once elected officials are sworn into office, they begin to make decisions such as voting on legislation or signing contracts on behalf of the government.
 Even if the official were to be removed because a computer error was discovered to have put that official in office, it would not be possible to reverse all the consequences of the error.

 The intermittent nature of elections is another challenge.
 The number of elections managed by an election authority ranges from two per year (plus special elections) in five US states to one every 4 years (plus by-elections) in parliamentary systems like Canada where different election authorities manage national, provincial and municipal elections.
 This intermittency limits the development of a full-time, practiced workforce, for either the elections or the audits.
 Turning election audits over to an independent, disinterested professional accounting firm is another option not available to election officials.
 Because election results affect everyone, including the election officials themselves, truly disinterested auditors do not exist.
 Therefore, audit transparency is required to provide credibility.